 Grain-free equals high protein

-Many pet parents who want to increase the level of protein in their dog’s diet believe that grain-free dog food is the equivalent, but that’s not generally the case.
+Many pet parents who want to increase the protein level in their dog’s diet believe that grain-free dog food is the equivalent, but that’s not generally the case.
 Often, you’ll see an alternative to grains, such as peas listed as the first ingredient (rather than meat) in a grain-free dog food recipe.
 Following that might be something like chicken meal and fat.

-The best dog food for your pet has a healthy ratio of high-quality ingredients, a great example of this is The Farmer’s Dog or Bixbi, a fresh meat dry dog food.
+The best dog food for your pet has a healthy ratio of high-quality ingredients; a great example of this is The Farmer’s Dog or Bixbi, a fresh meat dry dog food.

 If your dog requires more protein, meat should be the first ingredient, but high-protein isn’t necessarily the healthiest choice either.